-We have acquired or will acquire in connection with the formation transactions 63 self-storage properties from Northwest.
+We have acquired in connection with the formation transactions 63 self-storage properties from Northwest.

-These properties were or will be contributed for an aggregate of million OP units (including LTIP units) and million subordinated performance units, the assumption of an aggregate of \$ million in outstanding mortgage indebtedness and \$ in cash.
-The historical net tangible book value of these properties immediately prior to their dates of contribution is estimated to be approximately \$ .
+These properties were contributed for an aggregate of 11.5 million OP units (including 451,000 LTIP units) and 2.8 million subordinated performance units, the assumption of an aggregate of \$20.5 million in outstanding mortgage indebtedness and \$91.2 million in cash.
+The historical net tangible book value of these properties immediately prior to their dates of contribution is estimated to be approximately \$118.8 million.